The Department of Parks is issuing its annual advisory regarding bonfire permits and the guidelines for dogs and horses in Bermuda’s National Parks.

 - From the 1st November – 30th April, no person shall take or ride a horse on Horseshoe Bay Beach, in South Shore Park, or on the beaches in Johns Smith’s Bay Park and Elbow Beach Park.
 However individuals may take or ride a horse on all other public beaches below the high tide water mark at any time.

 - Park patrons are reminded that Special Permits should be sought from the Department of Parks if they plan to have events and activities within the National Park System.
-Permits can be collected from the Parks Office located at Global House, 43 Church Street Hamilton HM 12.
+Permits can also be collected from the Parks Office located at Global House, 43 Church Street Hamilton HM 12.

 - All bonfires require a Special Permit which must be obtained from the Department of Parks’ office.